zenml-io/zenml/docs/book/user-guide/production-guide/configure-pipeline.md

     ...
 ```

 So you can see that the YAML config is fairly easy to use and is an important part of the codebase to control the execution of our pipeline.
-You can read more about how to configure a pipeline in the [advanced guide](broken-reference), but for now, we can move on to scaling our pipeline.
+You can read more about how to configure a pipeline in the [how to section](../../how-to/use-configuration-files/what-can-be-configured.md), but for now, we can move on to scaling our pipeline.

 ## Scaling compute on the cloud